phenixdigital/phoenix_storybook/guides/theming.md

 end
 ```

-## 3. Fetch the theme from the Registry

 Write a helper module, to be used from your components to fetch the current theme from the
 `Registry` and merge it in the component's assigns.